cs5450/cs5450.github.io/assignments/index.md

 | [**HW07**]({{ site.url }}/assignments/hw7.html)  | Iterators, Maps, and Backtracking            | Fri.
 Nov.
 20, 2015 @ 11:59AM (PST)      |
 | [**HW08**]({{ site.url }}/assignments/hw8.html)  | Project, Part 4  (Hashing & Project Options) | Fri.
 Dec.
 4, 2015 @ 11:59PM (PST)       |

+#### Grace Days (Late Submissions)
+Each student has 4 grace days they can use over the course of the semester. **You may only use 1 grace day per assignment**.
+Once you have used your grace days, any late submission will not be accepted and graded as a 0.

+To use a late day you <strong>MUST follow</strong> the submission policy outlined in our <a title="Submission Instructions" href="http://bits.usc.edu/cs104_su15/assignments/submission-instructions.html">late submission instructions</a> to alert the course staff to fetch your late submission.
+Failure to follow these instruction and fill out the late-submission form will result in 0 credit for the assignment.

+Note:  Even if you submit 1 minute after the deadline, you will need to use a late day (even if the wireless network in your dorm room is down or you have a github issue, etc.).
+It is your job to be on time and not cut it too close.

 ### Submission Instructions
 In order to properly submit your assignment, please follow the course [submission instructions]({{ site.url }}/assignments/submission-instructions.html)

-### Homework Policies
-For each assignment, a precise time will be specified (usually at 11:59.59pm) on the due date.
-Submission must be made correctly via your github account.
-Each student has 4 grace days they can use over the course of the semester. **A maximum of 2 grace days can be used on a single assignment.** Once you have used your grace days, any late submission will not be accepted and graded as a 0.

-To use a late day you **MUST follow** the submission policy outlined in our late submission instructions to alert the course staff to fetch your late submission.

-We will grade your assignments using gcc/g++ at the command line in the virtual machine we provide for the course.
-You are free to use other compilers or IDEs to develop your code, but in the end, it has to work with g++ in the virtual machine.
-You probably want to test that it does before submitting.

-### Grading
-The final grading scale will be based on class performance and we will NOT use a fixed rubric as in past semesters.
-However, we will guarantee a standard grading scale (90-100 = A range, 80-89 = B range, etc.) and lower that scale at the end of the semester as warranted if scores are lower.
+###Rubric
+Be sure to read our [grading rubric]({{ site.url }}/grading.html) for deductions that we will take on any program (things like memory leaks, poor coding style, etc.

 ### Grade Disputes
 We will work hard to post HW scores and feedback within 2 weeks of the homework's due date.
 Exams will typically be graded within at most a few days of the exam date.